SymfonyCasts/api-platform/sfcasts/ep2-security/auto-groups.md

 Let's start in `AdminGroupsContextBuilder`.
 At the bottom, I'm going to paste in a new method: `private function addDefaultGroups()`.
 You can copy the method from the code block on this page.
-This looks at which entity we're working with, whether it's being normalized or denormalized and exactly the exact *operation* that's currently being executed.
+This looks at which entity we're working with, whether it's being normalized or denormalized and the exact *operation* that's currently being executed.
 It uses this information to always add *three* groups.
 The first is easy: `{class}:{read/write}`.
 So `user:read`, `cheese_listing:read`
 or `cheese_listing:write`.
 That matches the main groups we've been using.